GHOST-Aram/friendly-docs/users/post.md

 ```

 **Notes:**
-- The profile picture is optional but if provided, must be an image file
 - Password can be any string of length between 8 and 100 characters
 - The `userGroup` can only be a `host`, an `attendee` or a `superuser`.
 If not provided, the system will use the `attendee` group as default.
+- Users can set profile pictures from file uploads but this will only be allowed in `PATCH` updates.

 ### Response